The Ultimate Guide to Gantt Charts: Everything about the Tool You Can’t Ignore for Project Planning

 A Gantt chart is a great tool for task management, project planning, scheduling, and progress tracking.

-In case you don’t know a fact about these diagrams, here is the complete guide to Gantt charts that covers most of the questions.
+In case you have questions about these diagrams, here is the complete guide to Gantt charts that covers most of them.

 A Gantt chart is a bar chart with two axes – a horizontal one and a vertical one.
 The first one is used to define start and end dates while the latter is used to present tasks.